Japan: Koya-san & Kumano Kodo Trek

 Day 5 - Kumano Kodo to Koguchi (Hiking) Embrace an early start as you’ll hike part of the historic Kumano Kodo today.
 The Kumano Kodo is one of only two World Heritage-listed pilgrimage routes in the world, the other being the Way of St James (Camino de Santiago) in Spain.
 This morning, transfer to Ukegawa by bus (a short 15-minute ride), then begin hiking this pilgrimage route to Koguchi.
 The first 5 kilometres are a gradual uphill to Hyakken-gura, then it’s an undulating trail to the Sakura-toge Pass for around 3.5 kilometres.
 After this, it will mostly be downhill until you reach Koguchi.
 Today’s trails are surrounded by natural forest, full of cedar and cypress trees, and upon reaching the Hyakken-gura peak, you’ll be greeted with sweeping views of the mountainous terrain of Wakayama.

 Day 6 - Kumano Kodo to Kii Katsuura (Hiking) New day; new trail – get ready for another full-day hike on the sacred Kumano Kodo.
 For around the first 3 hours, it’s a steep uphill climb, rising to over 800 metres.
 After reaching the Echizen-toge Pass, follow the ridge of the forest for another couple of kilometres until you reach the highest point at Funami-jaya teahouse (868 metres).
 Continue mostly downhill for approximately 4.5 kilometres to Nachi Taisha – another of the three Kumano shrines, and probably the most photographed because of the nearby waterfalls that cascade in the background.
-Enjoy the peaceful scenery and sense of accomplishment before transferring by taxi to Kii Katsuura for a relaxing night.
+Enjoy the peaceful scenery and sense of accomplishment before heading by taxi to Kii Katsuura this afternoon.
+Your accommodation this evening is a short ferry transfer from town – equipped with a cavernous hot spring and panoramic views across the Pacific, you’re in for a comfortable and relaxing night.

 Day 7 - Osaka In the morning, visit the local tuna market at Kii Katsuura, where tuna from the cool waters of the Pacific is traded daily, before you hop on a train and rest your legs for the long journey to Osaka (approximately 5 hours).
 You’ll hit Osaka around lunchtime, just in time to head on a walking tour with your leader to the famous Dotombori neighbourhood, which is the city’s most popular shopping, food and entertainment district.
 At night, this district is lit by hundreds of neon lights and mechanised signs, including the famous Glico Running Man and Kani Doraku crab.
 How about getting a group of your travel pals together for a night of food, drinks and possibly some karaoke!